- Step 1: The K-1 Petition

 During the interview, the consular officer will ask questions to be satisfied that the applicant is informed of the Form DS-160’s contents and will incorporate any changes requested.
 The officer may require the applicant to respond to any further questions concerning grounds of inadmissibility under INA 212(a) and to submit any additional documents needed to establish eligibility.
 In fiancé(e) cases, the questions often turn on whether the marriage is valid.
 In short, it is the consul’s job to develop whatever additional information may be needed in determining the applicant’s eligibility to receive the visa.

-The officers don’t ask each applicant the same questions.
+During the interview, the officers don’t ask each applicant the same questions.
 Instead, the officers tailor their questions to address their specific concerns about each case.
 The consular officer may require the applicant to answer any relevant question.

 Our firm will help the applicant form a strategy regarding how to prepare for and do the interview.
 This will include, for example, preparing the applicant regarding what questions to expect during the appointment and how to answer truthfully and in a way helpful to the case.